Information-Theoretic Solutions for Seedless QRNG Bootstrapping and Hybrid PQC-QKD Key Combination: Outline of modified Muckle -like protocol

-This appendix~\ref{AppendixA} provides a draft of a modified version of the Muckle\# protocol~\cite{KEMuckle} in Figure~\ref{fig:modified_MuckleSharp}, without entering into the details of the security proof nor the cryptographic primitives used -- although Table~\ref{tab:traffic_details} specifies what corresponds the parameters ``$\mathsf{traffic}$" and Table~\ref{tab:glossaryMuckleSharp} provides a chronological glossary of all the remaining parameters.
-The motivation behind the modifications is to provide ITS security to the session key, in the case where everything is compromised except for the QKD key.
+This appendix~\ref{AppendixA} provides an outline of a modified version of the Muckle\# protocol~\cite{KEMuckle} in Figure~\ref{fig:modified_MuckleSharp}, without entering into the details of the security proof nor the cryptographic primitives used -- although Table~\ref{tab:traffic_details} specifies what corresponds the parameters ``$\mathsf{traffic}_i$" and ``$H_i$, for a provided integer $i$, and Table~\ref{tab:glossaryMuckleSharp} provides a chronological glossary of all the remaining parameters.
+The motivation behind the modifications is to provide ITS security to the session key, in the case where everything is compromised except for the QKD key, while preserving its core design which is based on TLS 1.3~\cite{rfc8446_TLS1.3}.
 Note that the way the QKD key is obtained involves functions taken from~\cite{XOR-then-MAC}, where the QKD key identification number $ID_{qkd}$ has to be included in the traffic to be authenticated, to avoid attacks that aim to mismatch sessions as shown~\cite{XOR-then-MAC}.
+This parameter could represent one or more ID tags concatenated.

 To maintain the ITS inherent in QKD-derived keys, one must avoid processing the key material through computationally-bounded functions, as this reduces the overall security guarantee down to a computational level.
 The proposed method enables the combination of key material from diverse sources in an unconditional and provably secure manner.
 By incorporating traffic into the input, the scheme is able to bind the data directly to the key material.
 This raises the question on how much of a compression rate and QKD key material is required initially, to ensure that all intermediate and final keys retain their ITS status.